frontenddogma/web-development-glossary/manuscript/d.md

 Denial of Service
 : A cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
 Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.&nbsp;[†](#w-dos)

+Deno
+: A runtime for JavaScript and TypeScript that is based on the V8 JavaScript engine and the Rust programming language.
+It was created in 2018 by Ryan Dahl, original creator of Node.js, and is focused on security and productivity.
+Deno explicitly takes on the role of both runtime and package manager within a single executable, rather than requiring a separate package-management program.&nbsp;[†](#w-deno) ℹ︎&nbsp;[deno.land](https://deno.land/)

 Dependency
 : → Coupling